IzODA/labs/choose-your-path/scala-python/README.md

 When you hit enter, you will see the output of 45.

-Now that we've taken a small look into python, lets dive a bit into the package manager known as Anaconda.
-As part of IBM Open Data Analytics for z/OS, over 200+ packages have been brought into z/OS and is managed by Anaconda.
+Now that we've taken a small look into python, lets dive a bit into the package manager known as PIP.
+As part of the Python AI Toolkit, over 200+ packages have been brought into z/OS and are managed using 'pip' package management.
 By default all these packages are made available to us.
 While inside the python interpreter we can attempt to import some of these packages.